 2. In house training

-We are now scheduling in-house, in-person training into the diary for full subscribers – although we may need to work with you on unions nearby to each other doubling or tripling up so we can fit everyone in.
+We are now scheduling in-house, in-person training into the diary for subscribers.
 Here’s a reminder of what’s on the menu, and do get in touch now if you have dates in mind.

 3. In person policy event